moja-global/moja_global_docs/docs/DeveloperWorkflow/automated_checks.rst

 comments on the pull request with the details of our pull request coverage.

-If the coverage percentage remains same or higher than before, the check passes.
-Else if the percentage becomes lower, the check fails.
+If the coverage percentage remains the same or higher than before, the check passes.
+Otherwise if the percentage is lower, the check fails.

--  In order to debug and understand the failure of this check you may click on the **Details** tab of the ``codecov/project`` check under Checks tab.
+-  In order to debug and understand the failure of this check you may click on the **Details** tab of the ``codecov/project`` check under the Checks tab.

 .. figure:: ../images/all_checks.png
    :alt: GitHub pull request Checks